Same Course Number.

 Frequently Asked Questions

 Classes completed Summer 2025 or earlier will not be changed on your official PCC transcript.
 The former course title, subject, and number will remain.
-Starting Fall 2025, CCN will go into effect and completion of any of the CCN courses will be reflected on transcripts using the new course title, subject, and number.
-All common course numbering courses will start with a "C" in the course number.
+Starting Fall 2025, CCN went into effect and completion of any of the CCN courses are reflected on transcripts using the new course title, subject, and number.
+All common course numbering courses start with a "C" in the course number.

 Nope!
 Courses you’ve already passed will still count.